yosemitebandit/vebsite/content/notes/learning-kicad.md

 click the empty book to save the component to a new lib. then `preferences -> component libs` and add the new lib then click the book with writing on the pages to set the working lib and finally you can save.
-Note the topbar which has info about whic lib is active
+Note the topbar which has info about which lib is active
 * use `~` in front of the pin name to get the bar over the name (active low)

 *part three - more schematic*